CrzPhil/CrzPhil/README.md

 ### Hi there, I'm Philip - aka [C4rm3l0][website] 👋

-## I'm a self-taught Programmer, Developer, and Pentester (WIP)!
+## I'm a self-taught Programmer, and aspiring Pentester

-- 🔭 I am currently working on a [Multi-Agent Reinforcement learning Hide & Seek Algorithm][hideandseek] in python!
+- 🔭 I am currently working on a [Cryptography repository][crypto] written entirely in assembly!
 - 🖊 I love learning about Cryptography and solving challenges
 - 🎩 I am really active on [HackTheBox][htb] and currently have a rank of Hacker